tarlepp/gulp-boilerplate/README.md

 ## Goals of this repository
 - [ ] Simple gulp file
+ - [ ] gulp serve {environment}, to start specified environment
+ - [ ] gulp dist, to create dist version of application
+ - [ ] gulp test, to run all tests
 - [ ] Each task is individual file
 - [ ] Typescript support
 - [ ] Simple configuration